Quantum-City/AlgoMath/README.md

 # AlgoMath
-All C program of different problems from Kenneth Rozen's book
+All C program of different problems from **Discrete Mathematics and It's Application** by *Kenneth Rozen*